-Human-wildlife conflict affects negatively the survival of many endangered animal species as well as undermining people’s food security and tolerance for wildlife.
-Habitat and biodiversity conservation strategies collide with farmer’s views and so hindering the success of their implementation (Campbell-Smith et al, 2011).
-Moreover the success of agricultural development projects by promoting sustainable farming systems and improving agricultural practices can be also affected by competition for resources between farmers and wildlife (Baranga et al, 2012).
+Human-wildlife conflict negatively affects the survival of many endangered animal species and undermines both food security and people's tolerance for wildlife.
+Habitat and biodiversity conservation strategies often conflict with farmers' perspectives, thereby hindering successful implementation (Campbell-Smith et al., 2011) Moreover, the success of agricultural development projects by promoting sustainable farming systems and improving agricultural practices can also be affected by competition for resources between farmers and wildlife (Baranga et al, 2012).
 The impact caused by animals raiding farms is not easy to assess objectively.
-Farmers’ perception is often greater than the actual loss and it is more accentuated if the plantations are in the proximity to protected land (Saj et al, 2003; Hill, 2004), although some studies have proven that farms closer to forests do actually suffer significantly more crop raiding than farms situated further away (Baranga et al, 2012; Karanth et al, 2013).
-Assessing the impact of crop raiding by wildlife is of paramount importance to help inform of alternative measures aimed at mitigating and/or preventing future crop-raiding and conflicts (Campbell-Smith et al, 2011; Hsiao et al; 2013).
+Farmers’ perception is often greater than the actual loss and it is more accentuated if the plantations are in the proximity to protected land (Saj et al, 2003; Hill, 2004), although some studies have proven that farms closer to forests do suffer significantly more crop raiding than farms situated further away (Baranga et al, 2012; Karanth et al, 2013).
+Assessing the impact of crop raiding by wildlife is of paramount importance informing alternative measures aimed at mitigating and/or preventing future crop raiding and related conflicts (Campbell-Smith et al, 2011; Hsiao et al; 2013).

-In many protected areas across the globe, the human‐wildlife conflict is severe and has become a growing challenge mainly due to the mismatches between the interests of conservation and local residents' livelihood improvement (Ango et al., 2017;).
-To minimize such mismatch there is need to understand the socio‐ecological system pertinent to the human‐wildlife interaction mainly in biodiversity hotspot ecosystems (Hill, 2000 Gillingham et al, 2003;).
+In many protected areas across the globe, human-wildlife conflict is severe and has become an increasing challenge, primarily due to mismatches between conservation goals and the livelihood needs of local residents (Ango et al., 2017).
+To minimize such mismatch, there is need to understand the socio‐ecological system pertinent to the human‐wildlife interaction mainly in biodiversity hotspot ecosystems (Hill, 2000; Gillingham et al, 2003).
 As more agricultural lands encroach into wildlife habitat, which do not only decreases its available space for wildlife and destroys natural food sources, but also positions crops within close range of those food-depleted animal populations.
 This makes it possible for wildlife to subsequently begins feeding on these crops, becoming problem animals (Wang et al. 2006; Riley 2007).
 Thus, if people and wildlife are to coexist outside of protected areas, then ways must be found to resolve conflict.
 Identifying successful methods will provide major enhancements to conflict resolution and wildlife conservation in general (Sillero-Zubiri & Switzer 2001).
 Therefore, current threats to wildlife stemming from conflict require strategies to manage and contain conflict if populations are to persist (Lee & Priston 2005)

-In Cameroon, crop damage by wildlife is an old fashion and has been very significant to farmers which has been existing for a very long time.
-From the North to South and East to West of the country, the problem of crop raiding is very crucial and need attention.
-Despite the fact that studies on this topic are still skeletal in the country due to its agricultural nature, there is evidence of crop raid across the country.
-For instance a study conducted by Melle et al, (2018) in the Kumba Municipality noted that rodents are considered by the farmers to be the most destructive to farm crops.
+In Cameroon, crop damage by wildlife is a long-standing issue that has significantly affected farmers for many years.
+From the North to the South and the East to the West of the country, crop raiding remains a serious problem that requires urgent attention.
+Although studies on this topic are still limited, despite the country's heavy reliance on agriculture, there is clear evidence of widespread crop raiding.
+For example, a study conducted by Melle et al. (2018) in the Kumba Municipality found that farmers consider rodents to be the most destructive pests affecting their crops.

+.
 In the South, crop raid has been reported at Campo maan National Park where there is an increase in human-wildlife conflict. ((Eyebe et al., 2012; Djoko et al. 2022).
 In Northern Cameroon, Human-Elephant Conflict were reported in the Waza-Logone Region of Northern Cameroon (Tchamba & Foguekem 2012).